About Noba Scholar and the Diener Education Fund

 These materials are licensed under the Creative Commons CC BY-NC-SA 4.0 International License.
 Users may reuse, redistribute, and remix the content to suit their needs, so long as they provide attribution and a link to the original source.

-The Diener Education Fund is co-founded by Drs.
+The Diener Education Fund was co-founded by Drs.
 Ed and Carol Diener.
-Ed is a professor at the University of Virginia and the University of Utah.
+Ed was a professor emeritus at the University of Illinois, Urbana Champaign, and a professor at University of Virginia and the University of Utah, and a senior scientist at the Gallup Organization but passed away in April 2021.
+For more information, please see http://noba.to/78vdj2x5.
 Carol Diener is the former director of the Mental Health Worker and the Juvenile Justice Programs at the University of Illinois.
 Both Ed and Carol are award-winning university teachers.

-The Diener Education Fund would like to acknowledge the following individuals and companies for their contribution to the Noba Project: Danielle Geerling, Nadya Lubchik, Chris Wiese, and Phelps Witter IV.
+The Diener Education Fund would like to acknowledge the following individuals and companies for their contribution to the Noba Project: Danielle Geerling, Nadezhda Lyubchik, Christopher Wiese.

 We would especially like to acknowledge the generous financial contributions of the Frank C. Diener Foundation.
 Nearly, 100 years ago Frank C. and Mary Alice Diener moved to a remote corner of the San Joaquin Valley (California), where they helped pioneer agricultural practices in what became one of the most fertile farm regions in the world.
 From the beginning, Frank and Mary Alice were invested in sharing their success with others through the formation of the Frank C. Diener Foundation.
 Over the years, they contributed to many causes including education, hospitals, museums, organizations addressing homelessness, and religious causes.
 We are grateful for the support of this foundation and its proud legacy of giving.